atomix/atomix.github.io/copycat/docs/getting-started.md

 client.serializer().register(GetQuery.class);
 ```

-This approach is slightly more efficient, but even more efficient means of serialization are described in the [Catalyst documentation][serialization].
+This approach is slightly more efficient, but even more efficient means of serialization are described in the [Catalyst documentation][io-serialization].

 Once the server has been built, start the server by calling `open`: